 Claire Brown, Senior staff writer

 Claire Brown joins The New Food Economy after working on the editorial team at Edible Manhattan and Edible Brooklyn.
 She won awards from the New York Press Club and the Newswomen’s Club of New York in 2017, the Association of Food Journalists in 2018, and is a 2019 11th Hour Food and Farming Journalism fellow. @hclaire_brown

 Sam Bloch, Staff writer

-Jessica Fu joins The New Food Economy as news producer after having previously worked as a producer and contributor to Seattle’s alternative weekly, The Stranger. @jesstiafu
+Jessica Fu is a reporter at The New Food Economy, after having previously worked as a producer and contributor to Seattle’s alternative weekly, The Stranger. @jesstiafu